top of page

 Collected hemoglobinopathy training content from Cincinnati Children's Hospital and reviewed existing educational models such as videos, websites, and physical kits.
 This was done to understand the current state, its pinpoints, and consider how the materials can be improved.

-Mapping barriers and stakeholders within the SCT ecosystem for shared understanding
+Mapping barriers and stakeholders within the SCT ecosystem for shared understanding with physicians

 Developed stakeholder maps and journey maps to identify gaps, educational needs, and health equity barriers affecting diverse populations.